philipc2/CDDS-CESM/README.md

 # CDDS-CESM

-*Collection of documentation, tutorials, and notebooks highlighting how to set up, run, and analysize CESM/CAM simulations on the Cheyenne Supercomputer.
-This repo assumes basic knowelege of the CESM enviroment and Python.
+*Collection of documentation, tutorials, and notebooks highlighting how to set up, run, and analyze CESM/CAM simulations on the Cheyenne Supercomputer.
+This repo assumes basic knowledge of the CESM environment and Python.
 In order to get the most out of this repo, please review the provided documentation and tutorials linked below*

 ## Requirements
 - Access to the Cheyenne Supercomputer